dante7777777/dante/README.md

-// the circuit must be known at compile time. const samples = 8;
 // Number of blocks between each sample. const spacing = 900;
 // Validate that the block number is greater than the number of samples times the spacing